 Lee was ranked the eighth shortstop in the country and the 26th-ranked overall player.
 He committed to play college baseball at California Polytechnic State University (Cal Poly).

-Lee was initially drafted in 2019 in the 35th round by the San Francisco Giants but chose to attend Cal Poly.
-In 2022, entering the draft, he was the fifth-ranked prospect when the Minnesota Twins would take him with the eighth overall pick.
+Lee was initially drafted in 2019 in the 35th round by the San Francisco Giants.
+He chose to attend Cal Poly instead.
+In 2022, he entered the draft as the fifth-ranked prospect.
+The Minnesota Twins took him with the eighth overall pick.

 Brooks Lee Twins Tenure